In this article

 Yes, if you’re eligible for federal subsidies you’ll receive them in addition to the state-funded subsidies.
 The state-based subsidies described above are designed to work in conjunction with the ACA’s federal subsidies.
 They provide additional benefits, resulting in lower premiums and/or lower cost-sharing amounts than you would have with just the federal subsidies.

-But states can design their subsidy programs so that they can be used even by people who aren’t eligible for federal subsidies.
-Examples are the Colorado and Washington programs that provide state-funded premium subsidies to undocumented immigrants, who are not eligible to receive federal subsidies at all.
+But states can design their subsidy programs so they can be used even by people who aren’t eligible for federal subsidies.
+Examples are the Colorado and Washington programs that provide state-funded premium subsidies to undocumented immigrants, who are not eligible for federal subsidies.

 Where can I get state-funded health insurance subsidies?